SomeWeekendReading/someweekendreading.github.io/_posts/2023-03-15-covid-disgrace.md

 world-wide, or has COVID-19 made an appreciable impact on human longevity?
 Staying alive is, after all, one of the coarsest-grain measures of well-being.

-Alas, the evidence is, apparently not:
+Alas, the evidence is that apparently we are _not:_

 <a href="https://twitter.com/CrabbBrendan/status/1632589642087436289"><img src="{{ site.baseurl }}/images/2023-03-15-covid-disgrace-crabb-1.jpg" width="550" height="941" alt="Crabb @ Twitter: World-wide decline in expected lifespans" title="Crabb @ Twitter: World-wide decline in expected lifespans" style="margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>